janpeuker/awesome-tech-roles/README.md

 - [On adaptive capacity in incident response](https://increment.com/reliability/adaptive-capacity-incident-response/) - Increment #16 on reliability has some good articles on incident management.
 - [On-call at any size](https://increment.com/on-call/on-call-at-any-size/) - Increment #1 focused on on-call, this article compares the (DevOps) models at different org sizes.
 - [Service Capability & Performance (SCP) Standards](https://servicestrategies.com/scp-standards/) - (For comparison) SCP is rarely used in tech firms but the breakdown can understand traditional industries.
+- [We Invite Everyone at Etsy to Do an Engineering Rotation](https://www.etsy.com/codeascraft/engineering-rotation/) - Rotations are an underutilized tool to build customer empathy - Etsy has used support rotations for everyone in the company since 2010.
 - [What is a Support Account Manager](https://blogs.vmware.com/kb/2020/03/what-is-a-support-account-manager.html) - VMWare explaining their version of the Support Account Manager in Global Support - which in other firms may be similar to TAM, alongside a TAM, or alongside a CSM depending on the org setup.
 - [Zappos CLT](https://www.zappos.com/about/stories/clt-powered-by-service) - How Zappos Customer Loyalty Team is empowered to help.
 - [Zendesk&apos;s Support Metrics](https://www.zendesk.com/blog/customer-support-kpis-need-track/) - Advertorial but deep explanation of support metrics shows priorities of support work.